DPlabst/NN-MI/README.md

 ## Example 1: Fiber-Channel with Square-Law Detector

-Consider short-range optical communication with a **square-law** detector (SLD) at the receiver, i.e., a single photodiode performs the optical-to-electrical[^1][^2].
+Consider short-range optical communication with a **square-law** detector (SLD) at the receiver, i.e., a single photodiode performs the optical-to-electrical conversion[^1][^2].
 The standard single-mode fiber (SSMF) between transmitter and receiver causes chromatic dispersion, leading to intersymbol interference (ISI).
 We consider thermal noise from photodetection.
 The model is

 $$
 Y(t) =  h(t) * (\left|X(t)\right|^2 + N(t))